coastal-science/HALLO-models/README.md

 ## License

-The project is licensed under the [GNU GPLv3 license](https://www.gnu.org/licenses/) and hence freely available for anyone to use and modify
+The project is licensed under the [GNU GPLv3 license](https://www.gnu.org/licenses/) and hence the contents of this repository are freely available for anyone to use and modify.

 ## References